JeringTech/Javascript.NodeJS/ReadMe.md

 - `newCacheIdentifier`
   - Type: `string`
-  - Description: The cache identifier for the module in the NodeJS module cache.
-If unspecified, the NodeJS module will not be cached.
+  - Description: The modules's cache identifier in the NodeJS module cache.
+If unspecified, the module will not be cached.

 - `exportName`
   - Type: `string`